 I looked at the clock.
 I’d been watching him intently for forty five minutes.
 It was fascinating; like some kind of digital Big Brother.
 When I was sure he’d logged off, I teleported to his camp-site, approaching the tents with some trepidation, before having a brief look through his worldly possessions while he slumbered.

 Suddenly it felt quite intrusive – I’d invaded camps before and helped myself to people’s belongings in their absence, but that was as a player and in life or death situations; stealing in order to survive.
 Now I was worried that I was abusing my powers, recalling some of the horror stories I’d read about mods and admins.
 I left the camp and walked down to where he had parked the SUV.

 It was locked – I remembered seeing a key in his inventory earlier on – and so as a small parting gesture I refuelled the vehicle for him, hoping he wouldn’t notice such a small, random act of kindness in the grand scheme of things.

-By nightfall, all of the players had logged off; the server was empty again.
+Then I stood on the shore of the lake and watched the sunset again.
+By nightfall, all of the players had logged off; the server was empty.
 But I knew they’d be back.

 I shut down DayZ and returned to the account management screen of the hosting website.
 How could I cancel the service now?
 These people had probably picked our server specifically because it was quiet.
 Low population servers usually offer the most immersive DayZ experience, a far cry from the death-match frag-fests of the more popular hosters.
 Random encounters in the wilderness still got the blood pumping.